alex1984gr/ethical-ai/quest000/ex01_palindrome.md

         RETURN True  # It is a palindrome
     ELSE:
         RETURN False  # It is not a palindrome
+'''

-Implement your solution in Python
+# Implement your solution in Python

+## my Python implementation

 def is_palindrome(text):
-    # reversed symbol line
+    # remove spaces and lowercase
+    cleaned = "".join(text.lower().split())
-    reversed_text == text[::-1]
+    reversed_text = cleaned[::-1]
-    # Compare the original text with the reversed text
-    if text == reversed_text:
-        return True  # It is a palindrome
-    else:
-        return False  # It is not a palindrome
+    return cleaned == reversed_text

-Test with examples like "racecar", "hello", and "A man a plan a canal Panama".
+# Test with examples like "racecar", "hello", and "A man a plan a canal Panama".

+# Tests

+print(is_palindrome("racecar"))                     # True
+print(is_palindrome("hello"))                       # False
+print(is_palindrome("A man a plan a canal Panama")) # True

+# Add comments explaining your reasoning

+The function is_palindrome checks if a given string is a palindrome.
+It first cleans the input by removing spaces and converting it to lowercase.
+Then, it reverses the cleaned string and compares it to the original cleaned string.
+If they are the same, it returns True indicating that the string is a palindrome.